-- Text should be no smaller than 9pt, and choose a font that is easy to read at the size chosen.
-Sans-serif fonts such as Helvetica, Futura, Optima, and Avenir are clear and easy to read even at small sizes.
+- Text should be no smaller than 9pt, and in a font that is easy to read in the size chosen.
+Sans-serif fonts such as Helvetica, Futura, Optima, and Avenir are clear and easy to read even in small sizes.

-- Position copy appropriately.
+- Lay out your letterhead copy so that it works as a framework for all kinds of correspondence.
 Feel free to be creative but make sure to leave enough room for the eventual content of your letter.
-Remember, this design is a framework for all kinds of correspondence.

 |Masculine, Rugged, Strong||Black, gray, brown, burgundy, rust, dark green|